rvfieldguide.com RV Field Guide

 • Apply UV-protective wax or coating

-• Inspect entire roof: cracks, separation, or dried sealant around all vents, skylights, A/C, and antenna base
+• Inspect entire roofCheck for cracks, separation, or dried sealant around all vents, skylights, A/C, and antenna base

-• Check underside: water line insulation, any exposed plumbing
+• Check underside for water line insulation and any exposed plumbing

 Step 6 — Tires, Wheels & Security (15 min)